 The other option to go about transferring your files onto Windows 10 is as follows:

-This was another option to make importing your files and settings from your old computer on to Windows 10.
-The other way to go about is given below:
+This was another option to make importing your files and settings from your old computer onto Windows 10.

 Make sure, while doing this run both Windows 7 and Windows 10 on your old and new computer.